-The Taxpayer First Act of 2019, enacted July 1, 2019, authorized the IRS and Treasury to issue CAUTION regulations that could reduce the 250 return limit to 100 and then to 10, potentially starting with respect to 2020 returns required to be filed in 2021.
-If those regulations are issued and effective for 2020 tax year returns, we will post an article at IRS.gov/FormW2 explaining the change.
-Otherwise, the same limits as applied last year will apply for tax year 2020, as reflected in these instructions.
+The Taxpayer First Act of 2019, enacted July 1, 2019, authorized the Department of the Treasury CAUTION and the IRS to issue regulations that reduce the

+250 return requirement for 2021 tax returns.
+If those regulations are issued and effective for 2021 tax returns required to be filed in 2022, we will post an article at IRS.gov/FormW2 explaining the change.
+Until regulations are issued, however, the number remains at 250, as reflected in these instructions.